ssbc/ssb-bendy-butt/README.md

 Implementation of [bendy butt] in JS.

-You can use this modules as an ssb-db2 plugin, or you can use it as a standalone tool to generate and validate bendybutt messages.
+You can use this module as an ssb-db2 plugin, or you can use it as a standalone tool to generate and validate bendybutt messages.

 ## Installation